mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

 {"Primary-1": {"Secondary-1": ["Tertiary-1", "Tertiary-2"], "Secondary-2": ["Tertiary-1", etc.}... etc}.

 Please note that "data integrations" are distinctly different from "integrations."
-"data integrations" refer to a service similar to fivetran or meltano— they move data between a source and target.
+"data integrations" refer to a service similar to Fivetran or Meltano— they move data between a source and target.
 "Integrations" refer to Mage-specific integrations, i.e. extensions or compatible tools.

 Provide your output in `json` format with the keys: current_filepath, primary, secondary, \
 and tertiary.
 For docs lacking a tertiary category, please return an empty string ''